jbuchermn/pywm/README.md

 ## ToDo

+- Clipboard
+- Clean up binding to wlroots
+- Cursor not displayed initially

 - Hide cursor on demand
-- Cursor not displayed initially
 - Change cursor (in general + e.g. when over a link)

-- Clipboard

 - Opacity of views
-- MBP keymap

 ## Backlog